Who is the greatest player in Toronto Raptors history?

 4. Vince Carter

 He's the Michael Jordan of Raptors basketball.
 He took the team and the game to new heights in an entire country.
 His mixtapes on YouTube will seemingly always last the test of time.
-He was must-see T.V. for a generation of young ballers - many of whom are playing against him in the NBA today.
+He was must-see T.V. for a generation of young ballers - many of whom are playing in the NBA today.

 3. DeMar DeRozan